idekerlab/cdoslom/docs/installation.rst

 Stable release
 --------------

-To install Community Detection Gprofiler Gene To Term Mapper, run this command in your terminal:
+To install Community Detection Oslom, run this command in your terminal:

 .. code-block:: console

-    $ pip install cdgprofilergenestoterm
+    $ pip install cdoslom

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.